Holly-Horwood/holiday_helper/README.md

 ### **Deploying to Github Once Cloned and Edited** ###

 - In your terminal type `git add .` to stage all pending updates
-- Type `git commit -m "example massage"` add your own message explaining what you are commiting.
+- Type `git commit -m "example massage"` add your own message explaining what you are committing.
 - Type `git push -u origin master` to push to my repository

 ---